GlobedGD/globed2/server/esp/readme.md

 ### FastVec

 Similar to `FastString`, `FastVec<T, N>` is a class with similar API to `Vec<T>`, except it uses no heap storage and can store up to `N` elements, at which point adding any more will cause the program to panic.
 Just like `FastString`, it also has `safe_` APIs that instead return an error on failure.

+### Either

+Essentially `Result` but with a less misleading name, indicating that both outcomes are a success.

 ### FiniteF32, FiniteF64